SylviaOne/Repo-hub/README.md

-## What has three letters and starts with gas?
-A Car.
+## What do you do when your bunny gets wet?
+You get your hare dryer.